brandonsimpkins/tactical-edge-computing/docs/snowball-edge-setup.md

 Note: These procedures assume that you have already ordered and recieved a Snowball Edge.

-#### Snowball Setup
+### Initialize the Snowball Edge
 01. Connect network and power cables to the Snowball Edge and power the device on.
+    * The device is quite loud for the first 10 - 15 minutes.
-    * Note: these procedures assume that the Snowball Edge can obtain IP addresses through DHCP.
+    * These procedures assume that the Snowball Edge can obtain IP addresses through DHCP.
     * See the
       [Snowball Edge - Getting Started](https://docs.aws.amazon.com/snowball/latest/developer-guide/getting-started-connect.html)
       documentation if you have issues obtaining network connectivity.
-    * Note: The dvice is fairly noisy for the first 10 - 15 minutes.
-01. Download and install the appropriate [Snowball Edge Client](https://aws.amazon.com/snowball-edge/resources/)
+02. Download and install the appropriate [Snowball Edge Client](https://aws.amazon.com/snowball-edge/resources/)
     * Note: The installation on MacOS left the client unusable since my root user `UMASK` is set to `0077` (as it should be).
 Setting my `UMASK` to `0022` worked fine for the install.
-02. Log into the AWS Console and go to the Snowball Service.
+03. Log into the **AWS Console** and go to the **Snowball** Service.
-03. In the _Job Dashboard_ expand the dropdown for the job you ordered the snowball with, and click the _Get Credentials_ button.
+    01. In the **Job Dashboard** expand the dropdown for the job you ordered the snowball with, and click the **Get Credentials** button.
-04. Save the _Client Unlock Code_ and download the _Manifest File_ to your
-    local computer.
-    * The _Client Unlock Code_ is a hypen seperated 25 character long hash that looks like `XXXXX-XXXXX-XXXXX-XXXXX-XXXXX`
-    * I stored my credentials in my home directory like so:
+    02. Save the **Client Unlock Code** and download the **Manifest File** to your local computer.
+I stored my credentials in my home directory like so:
         ```
         [bssimpk@MacBook tec-snowball-credentials]$ find $(pwd)
         /Users/bssimpk/tec-snowball-credentials
         /Users/bssimpk/tec-snowball-credentials/tec-snowball.cert
         /Users/bssimpk/tec-snowball-credentials/tec-snowball.manifest
         /Users/bssimpk/tec-snowball-credentials/tec-snowball.unlock_code

         [bssimpk@MacBook tec-snowball-credentials]$ cat tec-snowball.unlock_code
         XXXXX-XXXXX-XXXXX-XXXXX-XXXXX
         ```
-05. Once the Snowball Edge has powered on and established a network connection, get the IP address from the front panel display.
+04. Once the Snowball Edge has powered on and established a network connection, get the IP address from the front panel display.
     * Commands below will reference the Snowball Edge IP Address as `10.200.10.105`

-#### Configure the Snowball Edge CLI
+### Configure the Snowball Edge CLI
 You will manage the Snowball Edge directly with the `snowballEdge` CLI.
-This is similar, but very different from the `aws` CLI.
+This is _deceptively similar_ to the `aws` CLI, but it is very different!
+If commands don't work, check to make sure you aren't using the wrong CLI.

-01. Create a _Named Profile_ for the `snowballEdge` CLI:
+01. Create a **Named Profile** for the `snowballEdge` CLI:
     ```
     [bssimpk@MacBook ~]$ snowballEdge configure --profile TEC
     Configuration will stored at /Users/bssimpk/.aws/snowball/config/snowball-edge.config